ksindi/buildkite-monorepo-example/README.md

 You should see the number of agents at the top bar in buildkite appear

 ## Examples
+The following examples shows how the pipeline creation is dynamic depending on which projects were changes by git.

 1. Updating primer project in master only triggers the primer pipeline to run
 ![Add deploy key](images/2-update-primer.png)
-2. Updating both primer and hubots projects in master triggers both pipelines
+1. Updating both primer and hubots projects in master triggers both pipelines
 ![Add deploy key](images/3-update-primer-and-hubot.png)